redhat-developer/service-binding-operator/README.md

 ## Quick Start

+### Running operator locally

 Clone the repository and run `make local` in an existing `kube:admin` OpenShift CLI session.

+### Installing the operator in a cluster

+Start a kubernetes cluster.
+For this case we have used minikube.
+Any other Kubernetes cluster can be used as well.
+`minikube start`

+Run `chmod +x install.sh` to set execution permission for the install script.
+Now run the install script `install.sh`

 ## Key Features